lsst-sqre/sqr-011/index.rst

 - Dynamically updated when new documents are published by LSST the Docs, or made available in ADS/Zenodo.
 - Full-text search
 - Browse by content type, and also by subject
-- Curated collections of documents (e.g top documentation for scientists).
+- Curated collections of documents (e.g, top documentation for scientists).
 - Awareness of documentation versions; ability to choose a version of the document
 - Landing page should be curated to get readers to top documents, such as the Science Pipelines documentation.

+We anticipate that the Documentation Index will be integrated into the Data Management homepage at dm.lsst.org.
+Together with the Community forum, the Documentation Index is the public-facing point of entry into LSST Data Management information.

 NASA/SAO Astrophysics Data System (ADS)
 =======================================